-Message (red) Cause Remedy This message appears if the door is open Close the door. for too long.
+Message (red) Cause Remedy Close the door Door open This message appears if the door is open for too long.
+Close the door.
 Tap briefly.
-Close the door Alarm is stopped.
-Note Door open The time until the message appears can be set. (see 6.2.25 Door alarm) This message appears if the temperature Tap briefly.
-J A does not match the set temperature.
-Reasons for differences in temperature can be: Information about errors and appliance status are displayed.
-Temperature alarm Warm produce for cooling has been placed Tap briefly.
-Temperature alarm inside.
+Alarm is stopped.
+Note The time until the message appears can be set. (see 6.2.25 Door alarm)

+Message (red) Cause Remedy Temperature alarm This message appears if the temperature does not match the set temperature.
+Reasons for differences in temperature can be: Warm produce for cooling has been placed inside.
+Too much warm air has got in while you were sorting out the freezer or removing items.
+The power was cut off for a prolonged period.
+Information about errors and appliance status are displayed.
+Tap briefly.
 Warmest/coldest temperature, date and time are displayed.
-Too much warm air has got in while you were sorting out the freezer or removing Tap briefly. items.
+Tap briefly.
 The status screen is displayed.
-The power was cut off for a prolonged period.
-The current temperature and the alarm symbol flash red until the set temperature is reached.
-Check the quality of the refrigerated goods.